top of page

 Co-advised by Dr. Daniel Hirmas

 I earned my BS degree in Agricultural Sciences from Acharya N.G.
 Ranga Agricultural University, India.
 After graduation, I was highly aspired to study abroad and thus joined South Dakota State University, Brookings to get my MS degree in Plant Sciences.
-My project was focused on understanding the response of perennial grass-legume intercropping to soil health parameters.
 As a PhD student at Texas Tech University under the supervision of Drs.
 Daniel Hirmas and Hoori Ajami, my research is focused on understanding the effects of interactions between roots, soil, and bedrock on the evolution of soil hydraulic properties, distribution of soil chemical and physical properties, and hydrological functioning of the critical zone.

 Eric_Wineteer_Profile_Pic.jpg